 When looking for a good tessa restaurant, it is good to know that tessa is also referred to as “fugu”.
 One of the best Osaka restaurants for this is Zuboraya Dotombori and you cannot possibly miss it.
 There is a giant blowfish floating above the door in the Dotonbori district.
 Nearby and next in line is Genpin fugu Houzenjinoseki.

 Mostly translated as rolled eggs, this dish is a very common and quick one for people on the go.
 It can be filled with all kinds of thing, mostly with types of meat.
 You might find pork, beef or ‘hormones’ (which means ‘throwaway parts’ aka innerts).
 On top of the egg wrapping, you will find a pouring of ketchup.

-Another must try for Osaka and a very handy ‘snack’ are the many types of skewers.
+Another one of the must things to eat in Osaka and a very handy ‘snack’ and Osaka street food are skewers.
 You can find them everywhere and they are served with a dipping.
 But be aware that politeness and table manners request you only dip once!
 It is expressedly stressed for tourists wherever you find them, too.
 So no excuses!
 Skewers can have beef, pork, beef tongue, shrimps, octopus, lotus, quail eggs and different kinds of vegetables inside with a crispy tempura coating.